veikman/django-yamldoc/README.md

 long.
 However, `yamldoc` is probably of no interest to you.
 Its architecture is less elegant than the average Django app, mixing various concerns united only by the theme of refining YAML to HTML via quearyable SQL.

-If you want to pick and choose code under the license, `yamldoc.util.file` is central.
-It handles wrapping and unwrapping of lines (of Markdown) in version-controlled YAML documents.

 ## History